 Problem Pro cedure

-The BIOS setting and system date/ time are lost. disc stop only pres the RTC battery becomes completely charged, the real-time clock and calendar will be working.
-The RTC battery should be replaced by by your dealer or by a TOSHIBA service sentative, and then set the date/time in the SHIBA Setup Utility by using the following os:
+The BIOS setting and system date/ time are lost. the The dea the The RTC battery becomes completelydischarged, real-time clock and calendar will stop working. e RTC battery should be replaced only by your aler or by a TOSHIBA service presentative, and n set the date/time in the TOSHIBA Setup Utility using the following steps:

 1. Launch the TOSHIBA Setup Utility.

-Refer to the section for further information.
+Refer to the TOSHIBA Setup Utility section for further information.

 2. Set the date in the System Date field.

 3. Set the time in the System Time field.

 4. Follow the on-screen instructions to proceed.